Advocacy and Public Policy

 Science Policy Fellows

 Following an initial one-year term in the SPF program, each program graduate will commit to two years of service in an outreach capacity.
-They will create a customized plan that may include continued participation in the Capitol Hill day and interactions with policymakers in DC, working at the local/state level, serving on the GRC or a subcommittee, and other forms of outreach developed by each participant.
-HFES SPF participants and graduates will form the basis of a future brain trust with expertise in outreach creating a pipeline of politically engaged and knowledgeable members within HFES.
+They will create a customized plan that may include continued participation in the Capitol Hill day and interactions with policymakers in Washington D.C., working at the local/state level, serving on the GRC or a subcommittee, and other forms of outreach developed by each participant.
+HFES SPF participants and graduates will form the basis of a future brain trust with expertise in outreach, creating a pipeline of politically engaged and knowledgeable members within HFES.

 The application period opens in February each year.